Chantal Carter,LCSW, LADAC, CEDS

 Jonathan was patient with me and helped guide me to a healthier, productive, and happier life.
 He taught me how to reprogram my thought processes which resulted in being able to evaluate myself more clearly and accurately.

 Explore a variety of needs including depression, anxiety, eating disorders, and substance abuse among other things for children, adolescents, & adults

 Facilitating communication and conflict resolution to strengthen relationships, providing parenting support, and resolving problem behaviors

-Offering treatment to those throughout Arkansas, Pennsylvania, & Tennessee
+Offering teletherapy services to those throughout Arkansas, Missouri, Oklahoma, Pennsylvania, & Tennessee

 I highly recommend Chantal.
 She saved my life and gave me hope again when I was going through a very rough time in my life.
 I would have not made it through without her!